virtual-labs/exp-file-format-converter-au/experiment/theory.md

-Explanation:
+The major tags and their explanation is as follows:
  * The **ID** (IDentification line) line is always the first line of an entry.
  * The **XX** line contains no data or comments.
 It is used instead of blank lines to avoid confusion with the sequence data lines.

       * The **AC** (Accession Number) line lists the accession numbers associated with this entry.